INRetouch: Context Aware Implicit Neural Representation for Photography Retouching: Related Work

 \section{Related Work}

-\paragraph{Style Transfer for Image Editing}
+\paragraph{\textbf{Style Transfer for Image Editing}}

 Style transfer was first proposed \cite{reinhard2001color,gatys2016image} as an idea to transfer the style of a reference image to another image.
 The early research was more focused on the artistic style transfer \cite{chen2017stylebank, dumoulin2016learned, zhang2022domain} that altered both the textures and colors of the input images.
-These networks do not have fidelity constraints \ie the methods can alter substantial structural attributes of the scene, add new elements, change notably the colors, etc.
+These networks do not have fidelity constraints i.e the methods can alter substantial structural attributes of the scene, add new elements, notably change the colors, etc.

-Photo-realistic style transfer focuses on applications where we need to maintain high-fidelity \wrt the input image \cite{luan2017deep, yoo2019photorealistic, an2020ultrafast}.
-These methods constrain the model by using strong regularization \eg pixel-wise operations and losses.
+Photo-realistic style transfer focuses on applications where we need to maintain high-fidelity w.r.t. the input image \cite{luan2017deep, yoo2019photorealistic, an2020ultrafast}.
+These methods constrain the model by using strong regularization e.g. pixel-wise operations and losses.

 The most related work focuses on color transfer~\cite{reinhard2001color,pitie2005n,yim2020filter,ho2021deep,ke2023neural}, which limits the style transfer to the overall colors of the reference image.
 These models do not change the (structural) content of the input image, but they are mostly limited to global color and tone modifications.
-We can highlight methods based on 3D LUT for global tone mapping and color manipulation~\cite{zeng2020learninglut, yang2022adaint, liu20234dlut, wang2021real-3dlut}, and other similar methods such as Deep Preset~\cite{ho2021deep} and Neural Preset~\cite{ke2023neural}.